 A Meal Plan Voucher offers meal credits against those Informal Hall meals above marked as "Y", for one up-front, discounted cost.
 There are three plans, offering increasing discounts.
 The discount will vary according to use.
-The indicative saving shown is based on the typical mix of meal types taken, with an average price of £4.38.
+The indicative saving shown is based on the average price of eligible meals £4.62.